Bharath-2006-git/FEDF_Project/README.md

 ### Deployment Options

-**Docker**: Use the included `Dockerfile.backend` and `Dockerfile.frontend` for containerized deployment.
+**Vercel** (Recommended for this project):
+1. Connect your GitHub repository to Vercel
+2. Configure environment variables in Vercel dashboard
+3. Vercel will automatically detect the build settings from `vercel.json`

+**Other Cloud Platforms**:
-**Cloud Platforms**: Compatible with Render, Heroku, Vercel, AWS, or any Node.js hosting platform.
+Compatible with Render, Heroku, Railway, AWS, or any Node.js hosting platform.

 **Manual Deployment**:
 1. Build the application using the commands above
 2. Configure environment variables on your hosting platform
 3. Deploy the `dist` folder (frontend) and server build
+4. Ensure both frontend and backend are properly configured

 ## Contributing